rizalmart/Pkg/README.md

 # Pkg2

-The fork of sc0ttman's pkg
-a command line package manager for Puppy Linux
+The fork of sc0ttman's pkg.
+A command line package manager for Puppy Linux

 ## Enchancements from vanilla pkg
 - Ability to upgrade/downgrade installed packages